kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 ```
 ps -ax | egrep -i 'samba|smbd|nmbd|winbind|named'
 ```
-Expect to see at most one line of output, probably for the `grep` process.
-If any samba processes are found running, they need to be stopped before continuing.
+Expect to see at most one line of output, specifically for the `grep` process.
+If any samba or bind processes are found running, they need to be stopped before continuing.

 ---